Adelaide Entertainment Centre: History

 After the centre's success, the number of regular plays and musicals decline in 2010s, as the Adelaide Festival Centre opposite the Adelaide Oval took over with musicals such as Chitty Chitty Bang Bang, The Sound of Music and Matilda (shown in 2014, 2016 and 2017).

+On 3 August 2024, the AEC's sports attendance record was set when 9,694 fans saw the Adelaide Thunderbirds win their 6th national title defeating the Melbourne Vixens 59-57 in the 2024 Suncorp Super Netball Grand Final.

+On 4 September 2024, Iron Maiden performed at the arena as a part of their The Future Past World Tour.